 3. Add crushed tomatoes and pumpkin (or any other hard vegetables you’re using like carrots) and stir to combine flavours.

 4. Add in water, stock and lentils and bring to boil.
 Reduce to a simmer for 25 minutes or until lentils are soft.

 5. Add in cauliflower with 5 minutes remaining (this is also where you could add in other vegetables like mushrooms or zucchini).
 Season if needed

-Serve with quinoa or brown rice and coconut cream and enjoy!
+Serve with quinoa or brown rice and enjoy!